-Regulation 77 Office of Public Counsel for the defence
+Regulation 7720 Office of Public Counsel for the defence

-- The Registrar shall establish and develop an Office of Public Counsel for the defence for the purpose of providing assistance as described in sub-regulations 4 and 5. - The Office of Public Counsel for the defence shall fall within the remit of the Registry solely for administrative purposes and otherwise shall function as a wholly independent office.
+- 1. The Registrar shall establish and develop an Office of Public Counsel for the defence for the purpose of providing assistance as described in sub-regulation 4. - 2.
+The Office of Public Counsel for the defence shall fall within the remit of the Registry solely for administrative purposes, in accordance with article 43, paragraph 2, and it shall function in its substantive work as a wholly independent office.
 Counsel and assistants within the Office shall act independently. - 3.
-The Office of Public Counsel for the defence may include a counsel who meets the criteria set out in rule 22 and regulation 67.
+The Office of Public Counsel for the defence shall include at least one counsel who has ten years' experience as described in regulation 67, sub-regulation 1, and who fulfils the requirements for inclusion in the list of counsel.
 The Office shall include assistants as referred to in regulation 68. - 4.
-The tasks of the Office of Public Counsel for the defence shall include representing and protecting the rights of the defence during the initial stages of the investigation, in particular for the application of article 56, paragraph 2 (d), and rule 47, sub-rule 2. - 5.
-The Office of Public Counsel for the defence shall also provide support and assistance to defence counsel and to the person entitled to legal assistance, including, where appropriate: - a) Legal research and advice; and - b) Appearing before a Chamber in respect of specific issues.
+When a conflict of interest does not arise, the tasks of the Office of Public Counsel for the defence shall include: - (a) Representing and protecting the rights of the defence during the initial stages of the investigation, in particular for the application of article 56, paragraph 2 (d), and rule 47, sub-rule 2.
+For this purpose the Office of Public Counsel for the defence may, on the instruction or with the leave of the Chamber, make submissions concerning the needs of the defence in ongoing proceedings; - (b) Providing general support and assistance to defence counsel and to the person entitled to legal assistance, including legal research and advice and, on the instruction or with the leave of the Chamber, advising on and assisting with the detailed factual circumstances of the case; - (c) Appearing, on the instruction or with the leave of the Chamber, in respect of specific issues; - (d) Advancing submissions, on the instruction or with the leave of the Chamber, on behalf of the person entitled to legal assistance when defence counsel has not been secured or when the mandate of temporary counsel is limited to other issues; - (e) Acting when appointed under regulation 73 or regulation 76; and - (f) Assisting or representing defence counsel or defence witnesses who are subject to article 70 proceedings or when rule 74, sub-rule 1, applies, on the instruction or with the leave of the Chamber. - 5.
+The Office of Public Counsel for the defence shall ensure that counsel with at least ten years' experience is appointed when the Office is required to act as counsel.